costasvassilakis/cultural-and-touristic-data-harvesting/README.md

 * address: the physical address of the venue
 * phone: the phone number of the venue
 * url: the URL of the venue's site
+* longitude: the longitude of the venue
+* latitude: the latitude of the venue

 ## fb-venues.csv
 * name: name of the venue, in the lannguage entered by the owners/administrators